How to apply

 The application procedure

-Students graduated in abroad: the application procedure of students graduated abroad requires the evaluation of their academic curriculum.
+Students graduated in abroad: students graduated abroad must request the evaluation of their academic curriculum.
+Students whose curriculum is judged suitable for the access to the Master Programme will have to take and pass an admission interview.
 Students must apply through this page (link).
 The application requires the payment of an admission test fee (35 €).
 The payment can be carried out via bank transfer or online banking.
 Further details can be found below in the step-by-step procedure.

 For further information, please contact us (e-mail: email@example.com).